Embracing Hip Mobility- Ayurvedic Wisdom Meets Yoga Practice

 Welcome back, Happy Army!
 Let’s talk about hips!

-According to Ayurveda, the ancient Indian system of holistic health, keeping your hips happy and mobile isn’t just about flexibility—it’s about keeping your energy flowing, balancing your doshas (body energies), and feeling your best.
-In this post, we’ll chat about:
+According to Ayurveda, the ancient Indian system of holistic health, keeping your hips happy isn’t just about flexibility—it’s about keeping your energy flowing, and balancing your doshas (body energies).

 Why hip mobility matters in Ayurveda